garrit-schroeder/tv-show-skipper/README.md

 make the script aware of your host:container path mapping by editing `path_map.txt`

 ```
-# use this file if you run jellyfin a container
+# use this file if you run jellyfin in a container
 # example:
 # /host/system/tv/path:/jellyfin/container/tv/path